anson-vandoren/mqtt_logstream/README.md

 # MQTT forwarder for Cribl LogStream

 This is a very simplistic utility to push MQTT payloads from a local (behind a firewall) broker up to Cribl LogStream for further shaping/dissemination.
+It's written to send to a LogStream Cloud `tcp_json` source over TLS.

 # Usage